 \section{Two--hole states}

-From our numerical calculations performed with the full $6$--band structure of the hole valence bands, we find that the occupation probability of the split--off bands ($j=1/2$) in the lowest--energy single--hole states is negligible, for the confinement potentials that we have considered.
-However, the split--off bands indirectly affect the overall band mixing, for they provide a coupling path between the light-- and heavy--hole bands.
-Instead, the effect of these bands on the two--hole states is negligible.
+Our $6$--band calculations show that, for the considered confinement potentials, the occupation probability of the split--off bands ($j=1/2$) in the lowest--energy single--hole states is negligible.
+However, the split--off bands indirectly affect the overall band mixing, for they provide a coupling path between light-- and heavy--hole bands.
 Therefore, in order to simplify the following discussion, we project the single--hole states onto the $j=3/2$ subspace before proceeding with the calculation of the two--hole states.
-As a consequence, all holes considered in the following have $j = 3/2$, and their individual spin state will be specified by the quantum number $m$ only.
+As a consequence, all hole states considered in the following have $j = 3/2$, and their individual spin state will be specified by the quantum number $m$ only.